 3. Get Aligned

 Next, leaders need to make sure all that all this preparation generates real improvement.
 The goal of understanding the DNA, Deutser says, is to "enable leaders to define their organization's priorities, and create a code that demonstrates it as one interconnected whole."
 Every element of the company must line up according to the DNA.
 It may not come naturally, Deutser warns, explaining, "Unfortunately, it's common for organizations to have their messages identified, but without tying them together in a sustainable construct."
 Leaders must align the whole organization, because it's fine to talk clarity, but you have to walk the walk, too.

 4. Design Performance

 After alignment comes intentionality.
-Deutser is effusive about this stage, saying, "This is where the DNA comes together to define and drive purposeful performance."
+Deutser is effusive about this stage, saying, "This is where the DNA comes together to define and drive purposeful ."
 Here's how Deutser says it's done: "Once clarity has been established, leaders learn to effectively communicate their company's 'box' to their employees.
-Having this clarity around the box makes that communication far easier and engagement far deeper."
-One of the most exciting outcomes of this state, Deutser says, is that "you can achieve operational excellence."
+Having this clarity around the box makes that far easier and far deeper."
+One of the most exciting outcomes of this state, Deutser says, is that "you can achieve operational ."
 Once you get aligned, you have to make sure you stay aligned.

 5. Humanize It